I host most of my more recent projects on Sourchut. The Go

 provides a perceptually difference score; originally written as part of a

-testing tool for web sites to track the magnitude of CSS changes
+testing tool for web sites to track the magnitude of CSS changes.
+This was

 -